 Benefits of Rapid Prototyping

-At present SFF processes are not fully developed for industrial application, as they are relatively slow, typically taking a day to produce a component.
-However, they have been shown to be effective in reducing the lead-time and high cost of producing ceramic prototypes, making unique or short run ceramic products attainable markets.
-In the future, researchers believe that SFF techniques will be used for high volume manufacture of ceramics once high speed, prototyping machines are developed.
+Currently, SFF processes are not completely developed for industrial applications, as they are comparatively slow, usually requiring a day to create a component.
+Yet, they have been shown to be effective in minimizing the high cost and lead-time involved in the production of ceramic prototypes, thus making unique or short-run ceramic products ready for the market.

 How Do They Work?

 SFF processes work in fundamentally the same way.
 Beginning with a model of the component as a Computer-Aided Design (CAD) file, software splits the object into a series of thin slices, piled on top of one another.

 Using this information, commercial RP machines slowly and accurately add material, recreating the individual layers and eventually the component.
 Therefore, contrary to traditional machining processes that eliminate excess material, RP techniques are additive.